-The Senator had almost 11 minutes, so she was quite indulged.
-I do not set the Order of Business, I only implement it, and it was agreed this morning.
+As the Senator had almost 11 minutes, she was quite indulged.
+I do not set the Order of Business, I only implement it and it was agreed to this morning.

-I often sit where the Acting Chairman is sitting, and I would not necessarily highlight by how much I let people run over.
+I often sit where the Acting Chairman is sitting and would not necessarily highlight by how much I let people run over.
 However, I thank the Acting Chairman.

 Senator Noone is very passionate about the topic.
-She has spoken about it extremely well many times, so I was giving her time.
-However, I am trying to let everybody else in as well.
+As she has spoken about it extremely well many times, I was giving her time.
+However, I am also trying to let everybody else in.

 That will be the vision for Ireland.